go-automate/k6-typescript-framework/README.md

 ## Running in CI/CD Pipelines

 `k6` has been designed to work with your `CI/CD` pipeline whatever tool you're using.
-There are examples for [GitLab](https://blog.loadimpact.com/integrating-load-testing-with-gitlab), [CircleCI](https://github.com/loadimpact/k6-circleci-example), [Jenkins](https://github.com/loadimpact/k6-jenkins-example) and many others.
+There are examples for [GitHub Actions](https://blog.loadimpact.com/load-testing-using-github-actions), [GitLab](https://blog.loadimpact.com/integrating-load-testing-with-gitlab), [CircleCI](https://github.com/loadimpact/k6-circleci-example), [Jenkins](https://github.com/loadimpact/k6-jenkins-example) and many others.

+## Problems with this Framework

+If you notice any problems or improvements that could be made to this example framework, I accept PRs or you can raise an issue on the [k6 community forum](https://community.k6.io/)